The First Great Train Robbery: Music

+Release

+The film opened 21 December 1978 at the Leicester Square Theatre in London.
+It was rumoured that a charity preview was to be held on 18 December 1978 in aid of a trust fund for the wife and children of cinematographer Geoffrey Unsworth who died before the film was released and to whom the film was dedicated.

 Reception

-The Great Train Robbery has a critical rating of 74% on Rotten Tomatoes based on 27 reviews.
+The Great Train Robbery has a critical rating of 79% on Rotten Tomatoes based on 33 reviews.
+The consensus summarizes: "Laboriously paced and overly talky, The Great Train Robbery nevertheless pulls off a thrillingly staged finale anchored by winning performances from Donald Sutherland and Sean Connery."

 The site's critics praised the film's comedic tone, action sequences, and Victorian details.
 Variety wrote that "Crichton's film drags in dialog bouts, but triumphs when action takes over."
 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and singled out Connery, writing that the actor "is one of the best light comedians in the movies, and has been ever since those long-ago days when he was James Bond."
 Vincent Canby of The New York Times praised director Crichton's "amplitude...in this visually dazzling period piece," and that "the climactic heist of the gold, with Mr. Connery climbing atop the moving railroad cars, ducking under bridges just before a possible decapitation, is marvelous action footage that manages to be very funny as it takes your breath away."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote that it "takes too much time to get to the robbery itself."
 He found very little suspense in the first half of the movie "because we know that Connery's gang must get the keys or we won't be able to see the big robbery of the film's title."
 Charles Champlin of the Los Angeles Times called it "an intelligent and handsome work.
 It is just a little slow, dull and bloodless—pure Victorian, when a dash or two of Elizabethan vivacity couldn't have hurt."
 Gary Arnold of The Washington Post wrote that "While the movie boasts an undeniably exciting highlight, it lacks an undercurrent of excitement ...
 It's beginning to look as if Crichton's filmmaking carburetor is tuned a bit low.
 Perhaps his approach is too dry and cautious to produce an explosive, uninhibited mixture of thrills and humor."